Ghazalehkh/Ghazalehkh/README.md

 - 👋 Hi, I’m Ghazaleh Khosravi
-- 👀 I’m interested in Cognitive Science
+- 👀 I’m interested in Designing Behavioural and cognitive Tasks in the field of Cognitive Science.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and computational modeling.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different research projects which concentrates on Decision Making and implementing it in behavioral modeling research.
-- 📫 How to reach me ...
+- 📫 How to reach me: You can find me out on linkedin, which is attached on my profile.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: ...